-Although the true values of these treatment dose assignment probabilities (conditional on matching) may not be known to researchers, their estimated values $\widehat{p}_{n_{1}}$ and $\widehat{p}_{n_{2}}$ can be better leveraged in the matching stage to improve the vanilla distance metric $d(v_{n_{1}}, v_{n_{2}})$.
-Specifically, we propose to add a penalty term into the distance metric as follows:
+In this section, we introduce a new type of caliper called the \textit{dose assignment discrepancy caliper}.
+Our new caliper is motivated by observing a key limitation of the commonly used distance metrics $d(v_{n_{1}}, v_{n_{2}})$ in \eqref{eqn: nbp matching} for non-bipartite matching: they fail to incorporate the explicit form of the post-matching treatment dose assignment probabilities that enter into randomization-based estimation and inference, i.e., the probability that individual $n_{1}$ or $n_{2}$ receives the higher treatment doses $z^{**}= Z_{n_{1}}\vee Z_{n_{2}}$ if they were paired: Although the true values of these post-matching treatment dose assignment probabilities may be unknown, their estimates $\widehat{p}_{n_{1}}$ and $\widehat{p}_{n_{2}}$ can be leveraged in the matching stage to improve the vanilla distance metric $d(v_{n_{1}}, v_{n_{2}})$.
+Specifically, we propose adding a penalty term to the distance metric as follows: